Six critical global issues | What are the world's biggest problems and how can I help?

-The number of hungry people in the world has increased over the past two years.
+The number of hungry people in the world has increased over the last few years.
 One in nine people in the world habitually go hungry, and, as a result, suffer from nutritional deficiencies.
-It is the biggest threat to the overall health of the human population, more so that malaria, tuberculosis or HIV.
+Food security is the biggest threat to the overall health of the human population, more so that malaria, tuberculosis or HIV.

 The problem is not we aren’t producing enough food (although this might be a problem in the future), but that people lack access to food.
 Not having enough money to purchase basic food supplies and not being able to grow your own food are the two main causes of being unable to acquire food.
 At the root of all these problems is conflict.